hashgraph/hedera-json-rpc-relay/docs/design/hts_address_tx_receipt.md

 ### 1. Function Signature Detection

-Detect in the transactionResponse from the mirror node, if the transaction was calling any of the HTS methods - createFungibleToken/createNonFungibleToken/createFungibleTokenWithCustomFees/createNonFungibleTokenWithCustomFees
+Detect in the transactionResponse from the mirror node, if the transaction was calling any of the following HTS methods - createFungibleToken/createNonFungibleToken/createFungibleTokenWithCustomFees/createNonFungibleTokenWithCustomFees

-N.B Currently, HTS supports both v1 and v2 security model function selectors
+N.B The following forms of the [HTS system contract](https://github.com/hashgraph/hedera-smart-contracts/tree/v0.10.1/contracts/system-contracts/hedera-token-service) create token function selectors will be supported.
+This is as of the 0.56 version of the services.

 ```javascript
 const HTS_CREATE_FUNCTIONS_SIGNATURE = [